 VPN Broker Domain properties Option Definition IPv4 Network or IPv6 Network Enter the IP address and netmask of the virtual network that contains all of the members of the VPN Broker domain.
 You must enter an IPv4 network, an IPv6 network, or both.
-Tip: We recommend that you make a note of the IP addresses for each VPN Broker Domain.
+Tip We recommend that you make a note of the IP addresses for each VPN Broker Domain.
 VPN Broker Gateway Select the local VPN Broker Gateway that belongs to the VPN Broker domain.
 Type part of the name of an element or browse through the drop-down list to select an element.
 External VPN Broker Gateways Select all External VPN Broker Gateways that belong to the VPN Broker domain.
 Type part of the name of an element or browse through the drop-down list to select an element.
 MAC Address Prefix Enter a unique identifier for the VPN Broker Domain in MAC address format.
 The length must be three octets.
 The first octet must be even.
 The address must be a unique unicast MAC address.
-Tip: We recommend that you make a note of the MAC Address Prefix for each VPN Broker Domain.
+Tip We recommend that you make a note of the MAC Address Prefix for each VPN Broker Domain.
+Primary VPN Broker Server In a high availability environment, one NGFW Manager must be set as the primary NGFW Manager for each VPN Broker Domain.
+When you make changes to the list of VPN Broker members in the primary NGFW Manager, the changes are synchronized to the other instances of the NGFW Manager.
+If this NGFW Manager is offline, you must manually promote another NGFW Manager to be the primary.
 Enabled When selected, the VPN Broker Domain element is enabled.
 You can temporarily disable the element without deleting it.